meglanghoffdesign/adopto/TEST_CASES_ProfileAccess.md

 ### **Scenario 1: Viewing Profile Data**
 **GIVEN**: A user is logged in and navigates to their profile page.
 **WHEN**: The profile page loads.
-**THEN**: The system should display the user’s saved quiz results, including the filters applied and any favorited pets.
+**THEN**: The system display the user’s saved quiz results, including the filters applied and any favorited pets.

 ---

 ### **Scenario 2: Editing Profile Data**
 **GIVEN**: A user visits their profile.
 **WHEN**: They view their data.
-**THEN**: They should be able to see and edit their personal details, such as username, email, and their pet preferences (quiz results, favorited pets).
+**THEN**: They be able to see and edit their personal details, such as username, email, and their pet preferences (quiz results, favorited pets).

 ---